-At the beginning of the year we did some research on the predicted blogging trends for 2017.
-Now that we’re halfway through the year, we’re curious as to whether those predictions have come to pass.
+At the beginning of 2017 we did some research on the predicted blogging trends for 2017.
+Now that we’re four years on, we’re curious as to whether those predictions have come to pass.
 Moreover, we want to be sure the tips we offered are still accurate and effective for making your blog stand out.
 Are you ready to do a quality check on your blog to make sure it’s up to speed?
 Roll up your sleeves and get out the magnifying glass.
 Let’s take a look at the blogging world mid-2017.

-There were four things we said you’d need to make a splash in this year’s blogging community: engagement, live streaming, videos and images, and great content.
+There were four things we said you’d need to make a splash in 2017's blogging community: engagement, live streaming, videos and images, and great content.

-Live streaming has exploded this year.
+Live streaming exploded in 2017.
 From live streaming the fireworks you watched on the Fourth of July to interviewing company leaders, if you’re not live streaming, you’re not fully living in the 2017 blogging world.
 Live streaming allows readers and viewers to experience your life (or the business’s or company’s life) in the moment, assuring them you’re real.

 Videos and images capture a reader’s attention more effectively than a block of text and are better retained in memory.
 And in today’s fast-paced world, you need to catch attention and hold it to convey your message.